-Note from the Editor: This blog is the 7th installment of an 8-part blog series entitled, “The Complete Web Application Penetration Test Guide.”
+Note from the Editor: This blog is the 7th installment of an 8-part blog series entitled, The Complete Web Application Penetration Test Guide.
 To read the series from the beginning, please go to the blog, What is a Web Application Penetration Test?

-One of the primary questions we get when it comes to web application penetration testing (including mobile applications and APIs) is about what methodology we use.
-Of course it’s natural for people to wonder how we’re going to go about testing their assets, and somewhat surprisingly, it can be hard to get this kind of information from your pen testers.
-Or sometimes, they’ll point you to a large standard and just say that they use that.
-But we think it’s important for you to understand the flow and stages of a typical test for us.
-And while our testing methodology pulls some of the most important aspects from each of the industry-accepted standards listed below, we also think it’s important to customize this process and put it in terms our clients and partners will understand.
+When it comes to web application penetration testing (including mobile applications and APIs), one of the most frequent questions we get is about what methodology we use.
+It’s natural for people to wonder how we’re going to go about testing their assets, and somewhat surprisingly, it can be hard to get this kind of information from your pen testers, as sometimes, they’ll point you to a broad standard saying that they use that.

-As a rule, our application-level penetration testing consists of both unauthenticated and authenticated testing using both automated and manual methods with particular emphasis placed on identifying vulnerabilities associated with the OWASP Top 10 Most Critical Application Vulnerabilities.
 It is important to note that a penetration test is not just an automated vulnerability scan, and a large portion of web application penetration testing is a manual process with a skilled engineer attempting to identify, exploit, and evaluate the associate risk of security issues.

 Standards Used in Web Application Penetration Testing